-Aeonium x hybridum, also known as Aeonium x barbatum, is a succulent plant that grows up to 6 inches (15 cm) tall and up to 12 inches (30) cm wide, forming a tufted bush.
+Aeonium × hybridum, also known as Aeonium × barbatum, is a succulent plant that grows up to 6 inches (15 cm) tall and 12 inches (30) cm wide, forming a tufted bush.
 Leaves are arranged in terminal rosettes that grow up to 4 inches (10 cm) in diameter.
-They are green above with a brown median line, paler below, marked especially on the underside with many longitudinal oblong glands at first green and raised, later brown and collapsed.
+They are green above with a brown median line, paler below, marked especially on the underside with many longitudinal oblong glands at first green and raised and later brown and collapsed.
 The compact flattish heads of golden yellow flowers appear in spring.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).